 - Avoid sitting for long periods: Although resting the tendon is important, becoming more sedentary can increase muscle tension and cause pain in other muscles and tendons.

-- Take nonsteroidal anti-inflammatory medications: These drugs include ibuprofen, which can help manage pain and swelling.
+- Take nonsteroidal anti-inflammatory medications: These drugs include ibuprofen, which can help manage pain.

 Tendonitis is often a chronic injury that comes and goes.
 Identifying the triggers of tendonitis can help with managing the condition.